In This Article

 What is Xanax (Alprazolam)?

-Xanax is primarily used to treat anxiety symptoms and disorders like generalized anxiety disorder (GAD).
-Generalized anxiety disorder is the experience of excessive anxiety or worry for at least six months.
+This drug is primarily used to treat anxiety symptoms and disorders like generalized anxiety disorder (GAD).
+Generalized anxiety disorder is a condition characterized by excessive anxiety or worry for at least six months.
 However, some people may experience symptoms of generalized anxiety disorder for much longer, which can severely impact their mental and physical health.

-Fortunately, there are medications you can take to help GAD.
-Xanax comes as an oral tablet.
-The medication can help to treat symptoms that include, but are not limited to, the following:
+There are medications prescribed for generalized anxiety disorder, and Xanax is one of them.
+It comes in tablet form, taken orally.
+The medication can help to treat GAD symptoms that include, but are not limited to, the following:

 - Muscle tension

 If you are diagnosed with GAD, you should consult a doctor and pharmacist about the best prescription for you.
 Note that Xanax can be addictive.

 It’s important to talk to a healthcare professional if you have concerns regarding the use of the drug or if you have a history of addiction.
 You and your doctor can explore other less addictive treatment options.